>

 Barbora Legényová Ivana Uličná

-The aim of this project is to strengthen the position of women from the Czech Republic, Slovakia, Poland and Hungary in the foreign policy sectors, by creating an international network of contacts, exchanging know-how and inspiration from individual countries or by raising awareness of this issue.
+The aim of the project “Connecting networks of women in foreign, European and security policy, across the V4 states” is to strengthen the position of women from the Czech Republic, Slovakia, Poland, and Hungary in the foreign policy sectors, by creating an international network of contacts, exchanging know-how and inspiration from individual countries or by raising awareness of this issue.

-We will organize a meeting of female experts from all four countries in Prague and Warsaw.
-They will not only be able to exchange and discuss their professional experiences, but will also have the opportunity to meet politicians, representatives of government institutions and other relevant organizations.
+During the first part of the project, we organized meetings of female experts from all four countries in Prague and Warsaw.
+The meetings were organized in the form of three-day workshops, during which the women were not only able to exchange and discuss their professional experiences, but also had the opportunity to meet politicians, representatives of government institutions, and other relevant organizations.
+These workshops provided a vital platform for women in foreign, European, and security policy to network, share professional experiences, and engage with influential policymakers.

-The project is organized by AMO in cooperation with organizations from other V4 countries: Casimir Pulaski Foundation (Poland), Centre for Euro-Atlantic Integration and Democracy (CEID, Hungary) and the Research Centre of the Slovak Foreign Policy Association (SFPA, Slovakia).
+The project is organized by AMO in cooperation with organizations from other V4 countries: Casimir Pulaski Foundation (Poland), Equilibrium Institute (Hungary) and the Research Centre of the Slovak Foreign Policy Association (SFPA, Slovakia).

 The project is co-financed by the Governments of the Czechia, Hungary, Poland and Slovakia through Visegrad Grants from International Visegrad Fund.
 The mission of the fund is to advance ideas for sustainable regional cooperation in Central Europe.